ForecastHealth/botech-protocol/README.md

 In the overview, we mentioned that botech is a superset of traditional state-transition models.
 By this, we mean *state-transition models pass values between states, and our models can do more than this*.
 The following features are considered additional to that traditional functionality.

 ### On-Graph Calculations
-Rather than pass values between states, edges can use the value of a source node to inform them about how to interact with a target node.
+Rather than pass values between states, links can use the value of a source node to inform them about how to interact with a target node.

 Consider the following example: two nodes, `foo` and `bar`, connected by edge `foo -> bar`. `foo` has value 0.5, `bar` has value 10, `foo -> bar` has transition rate 1.